TBHostGenetics/data_harmonisation/README.md

 plink --bfile inputfile1_intersect_snps --bmerge inputfile2_intersect_snps.bed inputfile2_intersect_snps.bim inputfile2_intersect_snps.fam --make-bed --out outputfile
 ```

-Usual errors with merge are:
+*Usual errors with merge are:*

-- Flipstrand - usually the case if not, remove the variants.
+*- Flipstrand - usually the case if not, remove the variants.*

-- Remove variants to to having 3+ alleles.
+*- Remove variants to to having 3+ alleles.*

 5. After merging, we need to check and remove related indivduals again.